ClimbsRocks/xarm_ros/ReadMe.md

    Maintained by: Jimy (jimy.zhang@ufactory.cc) and Jason (jason@ufactory.cc)

 # 2. Update Summary
-   This is the initial version, tests, bug fixes and new functions are to be updated regularly in the future.
+   This is in early development, tests, bug fixes and new functions are to be updated regularly in the future.
-   * Add xArm 7 description files, meshes and sample controller demos for ROS simulation and visualization ONLY.
+   * Add xArm 7 description files, meshes and sample controller demos for ROS simulation and visualization.
-   * Direct control of real xArm is not yet available.
+   * Direct control of real xArm through Moveit GUI is out in beta version, not fully developed yet!

 # 3. Preparations before using this package